-While you should view your investment as long term with limited liquidity, we have adopted a share redemption plan, whereby on a daily basis, stockholders may request that we redeem all or any portion of their shares.
+While you should view your investment as long term with limited liquidity, we have adopted a share redemption plan, whereby on a monthly basis, stockholders may request that we redeem all or any portion of their shares.
 Due to the illiquid nature of investments in real estate, we may not have sufficient liquid resources to fund redemption requests.
-In addition, we have established limitations on the amount of funds we may use for redemptions during any calendar quarter.
+In addition, we have established limitations on the amount of funds we may use for redemptions during any calendar month and quarter.
 See "-Redemption Limitations" below.
 Further, our board of directors has the right to modify or suspend the share redemption plan if it deems such action to be in the best interest of our stockholders.

 You may request that we redeem shares of our common stock through your financial advisor, custodian or directly with our transfer agent, as applicable.
-We will generally adhere to the following procedures relating to the redemption of shares of our common stock:
+The procedures relating to the redemption of shares of our common stock are as follows: